Perushim

-The perushim (פרושים) were Jewish disciples of the Vilna Gaon, Elijah ben Solomon Zalman, who left Lithuania at the beginning of the 19th century to settle in the Land of Israel, which was then part of Ottoman Syria under Ottoman rule.
-They were from the section of the community known as mitnagdim (opponents of the Chassidic movement) in Lithuania.
+The perushim (פרושים) were Jewish disciples of the Vilna Gaon, Elijah ben Solomon Zalman, who left Lithuania at the beginning of the 19th century to settle in the Land of Israel, which was then part of Ottoman Syria.
+They were from the section of the community known as misnagdim (opponents of Hasidic Judaism) in Lithuania.
+They were part of the Old Yishuv.